adhi-commits/volunteer-hub/README.md

 ## 🗄️ Database

-The application uses a relational database to manage users, volunteer groups, skills, activities, participation records, and volunteer hours.
+The application uses a relational database to manage users, volunteer groups, skills, activities, participation records and volunteer hours.

 The database is designed to maintain data consistency and reduce unnecessary duplication through appropriate database normalization.